top of page

 There are two things working against the marketer:

-1. They are having to find ever bigger and older ways of grabbing your attention
+1. They are having to find ever bigger and bolder ways of grabbing your attention

 2. The communication is being received from someone they don’t know